mcdeoliveira/pyctrl/doc/tutorial.rst

 voltage, and the constant :math:`\tau` is the time constant of the motor, which is a measure of how fast the motor respond to changes in its inputs. **If you have no idea of what's going on here, keep calm and read on!
-You do not need to understand all the details in order to use this model.**
+You do not need to understand all the details to be able to use this model.**

 Without getting into details, in order to simulate this differential